typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 of Scala variance”: subtyping is incomplete without variance, so if variance is too complicated, so is subtyping.

-I don't think subtyping—and its necessary component, variance—are too complex for the working programmer to understand.
+I don’t think subtyping—and its necessary component, variance—are too complex for the working programmer to understand.
 Indeed, it can be a fascinating exercise, with plenty of practical implications.